pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 # File Sharing API for Dart SDK

-Use the Files API to upload and share files up to 5 MB on PubNub.
-When a file is uploaded to a channel, it’s stored with your key and a file event is delivered to subscribers with file ID, filename, and optional description.
+Upload and share files up to 5 MB.
+Uploaded files on a channel trigger file events with file ID, filename, and optional description.

 ## Send file

-Upload the file to a specified channel.
-This handles preparation, upload to storage, and publishes a file message on the channel.
-Internally calls publishFileMessage.
+Uploads the file and publishes a file message to the channel.
+Internally calls Publish file message.

 ### Method(s)